-On December 31, 2015, the Company entered into a Master Product Development Agreement (the "Development Agreement") with WorldVentures.
+On December 31, 2015, the Company entered into a Master Product Development Agreement (the "Development Agreement") with WVH.
 The Development Agreement commenced on December 31, 2015, and has an initial term of two (2) years (the "Initial Term").
-Thereafter, the Development Agreement will automatically renew for additional successive one (1) year terms (each a "Renewal Term") unless and until WorldVentures provides written notice of non-renewal at least thirty (30) days prior to the end of the Initial Term or then-current Renewal Term.
+Thereafter, the Development Agreement will automatically renew for additional successive one (1) year terms (each a "Renewal Term") unless and until WVH provides written notice of non-renewal at least thirty (30) days prior to the end of the Initial Term or then-current Renewal Term.
 Each Renewal Term will commence immediately on expiration of the Initial Term or preceding Renewal Term.
 The Development Agreement may also be terminated earlier pursuant to certain conditions.

-Pursuant to the Development Agreement, WorldVentures retained the Company to design, develop and manufacture a series of Proprietary Products (as defined in the Development Agreement) for distribution through WorldVenture's network of sales representatives, members, consumers, employees, contractors or affiliates.
-In conjunction with the Development Agreement, the Company and WorldVentures contractually agreed to dedicate \$1,500,000 of the \$2,000,000 in total proceeds received by the Company to the development and manufacture of the product for WorldVentures.
-In addition, any expenditure of the \$1,500,000 in proceeds is restricted in that the Company will need prior approval from WorldVentures on a monthly basis in order to fund the estimated expenditures needed for the development of the product for WorldVentures from the \$1,500,000.
+Pursuant to the Development Agreement, WVH retained the Company to design, develop and manufacture a series of Proprietary Products (as defined in the Development Agreement) for distribution through WVH's network of sales representatives, members, consumers, employees, contractors or affiliates.
+In conjunction with the Development Agreement, the Company and WVH contractually agreed to dedicate \$1,500,000 of the \$2,000,000 in total proceeds received by the Company to the development and manufacture of the product for WVH.
+In addition, any expenditure of the \$1,500,000 in proceeds is restricted in that the Company will need prior approval from WVH on a monthly basis in order to fund the estimated expenditures needed for the development of the product for WVH from the \$1,500,000.

-In connection with the Development Agreement, on December 31, 2015, the Company entered into a securities purchase agreement (the "WVH Purchase Agreement") with WorldVentures providing for the issuance and sale by us of 10,050,000 shares (the "WVH Shares") of common stock and a common stock purchase warrant (the "WVH Warrant") to purchase 2,512,500 shares (the "WVH Warrant Shares") of common stock, for an aggregate purchase price of \$2,000,000.
-The WVH Warrant is initially exercisable on May 31, 2016 at an exercise price equal to \$0.75 per share and expires on December 31, 2018.
+In connection with the Development Agreement, on December 31, 2015, the Company entered into a securities purchase agreement (the "WVH Purchase Agreement") with WVH providing for the issuance and sale by us of 10,050,000 shares (the "WVH Shares") of Common Stock and a common stock purchase warrant (the "WVH Warrant") to purchase 2,512,500 shares (the "WVH Warrant Shares") of Common Stock, for an aggregate purchase price of \$2,000,000.
+The WVH Warrant is initially exercisable on the five (5) month anniversary of the issuance date at an exercise price equal to \$0.75 per share and has a term of exercise equal to two (2) years and seven (7) months from the date on which first exercisable.

-In connection with the sale of the WVH Shares and the WVH Warrant, the Company entered into a registration rights agreement, dated December 31, 2015 (the "WVH Registration Rights Agreement"), with WorldVentures, pursuant to which the Company agreed to register the WVH Shares and the WVH Warrant Shares on a Form S-1 or Form S-3 registration statement to be filed with the SEC within ninety (90) days after the date of the issuance of the WVH Shares and the WVH Warrants and to cause such registration statement to be declared effective under the Securities Act within one hundred eight (180) days following the filing date.
+In connection with the sale of the WVH Shares and the WVH Warrant, the Company entered into a registration rights agreement, dated December 31, 2015 (the "WVH Registration Rights Agreement"), with WVH, pursuant to which the Company agreed to register the WVH Shares and the WVH Warrant Shares on a Form S-1 or Form S-3 registration statement (the "WVH Registration Statement") to be filed with the SEC within ninety (90) days after the date of the issuance of the WVH Shares and the WVH Warrants (the "WVH Filing Date") and to cause the WVH Registration Statement to be declared effective under the Securities Act within one hundred eight (180) days following the WVH Filing Date.